Monday, September 08, 2014

 But too often, such realizations do not wisdom make.

 That jeep was one of the older, more primitive kind, built by AMC before jeeps became a fad.
 It was painted tan, had a decent six-cylinder engine, and a manual, 2WD/4WD transmission.
 The top was wide open and its windshield was hinged and could clip down to steel loops on the hood.
+If needed, one could erect a cloth top with cloth doors.

 It had a padded roll bar over the driver's head that saved my neck twice.